Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ### Writing vector data

 We can save spatial data to various vector data formats using the `.to_file()` method of the `GeoDataFrame`.
-Similarly as when reading data, this functionality also relies on the fiona library under the hood.
+Similarly as when reading data, this functionality also relies on the `pyogrio` library under the hood.
 When writing a `GeoDataFrame` into a file, you basically only need to pass a filename/path to the `.to_file()` method, which will then write the data into the given file.
 It is possible to specify the output file format using the `driver` parameter.
-However, for most file formats it is not needed as the tool is able to infer the driver from the file extension (similarly as when reading data):
+However, for many file formats it is not needed as the tool is able to infer the driver from the file extension (similarly as when reading data):
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}